Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Geoff Emerick – From “Here, There and Everywhere: My Life Recording the Music of The Beatles“, 2006

 To put together the “Sgt.
-Pepper’s Lonely Hearts Club Band” master tape, it was decided that there would no gaps, or rills, between the tracks.
-It was also decided that some tracks would be linked using crossfades.
+Pepper’s Lonely Hearts Club Band” master tape, it was decided that there would be no gaps or rills between the tracks and that some tracks would be linked using crossfades.

 The crossfades between “Sgt.
 Pepper’s Lonely Hearts Club Band” and “With A Little Help From My Friends” and between “Sgt Pepper’s Lonely Hearts Club Band (Reprise)” and “A Day In The Life” were made on this day for the mono version of the album.